 This new generation of dust monitoring significantly improves the accuracy of data being collected and therefore workforce safety in hazardous environments.

-The Air XD uses particulate sensor laser technology to monitor multiple sizes of dust or silica particles at once, in real-time.
+The Air XD uses particulate sensor laser technology to monitor multiple sizes of dust at once, in real-time.
 This can provide organisations with the data required to reduce the number of deaths and diseases related to dust inhalation in the workplace.

 This is the first time that multiple real-time dust monitoring has been deployed in hazardous environments.